inothnagel/java-interpreters-sablecc-visual-shapes-manipulator/README.md

 the creation and manipulation of visual shapes on a canvas.

 ### Some high level goal are:
- - Keep the language English
+ - Make it English: Instructions should be normal English sentences.
- - Keep the language intuitive
+ - Make it intuitive: Instructions should be what an uninituated person would naturally want to say in order to achieve the effect.
- - Support complex programming-language like features
+ - Support complex programming-language like features including blocks, sequences, user defined behaviors and shapes, naming, etc.
  - Provide powerful control over the shapes, including animations

 ### Commands that work so far: